modeckimellett/bedrock/src/site/markdown/tag-library.md

 Attribute | Required | Description
 :---------|:---------|:-----------
-className | false | Name of component class to instantiate. instanceName | false | Name of existing component or object in page context.  "className" attribute is checked first. name | false | Name to use for page context attribute containing the instantiated component class.
-Only applies when "className" is set. scope | false | JSP scope for class in page context.
-Defaults to "page".
-Must be one of "page", "request", "session", or "application".
+className | false | Name of component class to instantiate. instanceName | false | Name of existing component or object in page context.  `className` attribute is checked first. name | false | Name to use for page context attribute containing the instantiated component class.
+Only applies when `className` is set. scope | false | JSP scope for class in page context.
+Defaults to `page`.
+Must be one of `page`, `request`, `session`, or `application`.

     <ct:serializeJson className="com.citytechinc.cq.components.Navigation" name="navigation" scope="request"/>